-- Do not attempt to tow a trailer while using a compact spare tire. - Proper tire inflation pressures are essential to the safe and satisfactory operation of your vehicle.
-Refer to "Tires - General Information" in "Starting And Operating" for proper tire inflation procedures. - Check the trailer tires for proper tire inflation pressures before trailer usage. - Check for signs of tire wear or visible tire damage before towing a trailer.
-Refer to "Tires General Information" in "Starting And Operating" for the proper inspection procedure. - When replacing tires, refer to "Tires General Information" in "Starting And Operating" for the proper tire replacement procedures.
+- Check for signs of tire wear or visible tire damage before towing a trailer.
+Refer to "Tires" in "Servicing And Maintenance" for the proper inspection procedure. - When replacing tires, refer to "Tires" in "Servicing And Maintenance" for the proper tire replacement procedures.
 Replacing tires with a higher load carrying capacity will not increase the vehicle's GVWR and GAWR limits.